Simversity/literature/_posts/2014-08-24-adding-a-view-to-siminars.md

 As you can see HelloHandler extends BaseHandler.
 BaseHandler is itself an extension of [tornado web request handlers](http://www.tornadoweb.org/en/branch2.1/web.html).
 Which providers helper api for http requests.
 Apart from that BaseHandler provides additional tools and api for handling http requests.
 Providing a layer for cross platform optimization and tools etc... , request context handling, context handling and api's for templating.

-Tornado is a non blocking server that provides an extensive api for asynchronous code.

 ```python
 def get(self, tabname):
 ```
 In example urlpattern r"/hello/(?P<tabname>\w+)/?$" , the second part is the argument for this function.

 ```python